Erdős–Szekeres theorem

 A path of four upward-sloping edges in a set of 17 points.
 By the Erdős–Szekeres theorem, every set of 17 points has a path of this length that slopes either upward or downward.
 The 16-point subset with the central point removed has no such path.

-In mathematics, the Erdős–Szekeres theorem asserts that, given r, s, any sequence of distinct real numbers with length at least (r − 1)(s − 1) + 1 contains a monotonically increasing subsequence of length r or a monotonically decreasing subsequence of length s.
+In mathematics, the Erdős–Szekeres theorem asserts that, given $r$ and $s$, any sequence of distinct real numbers with length at least $(r-1)(s-1)+1$ contains a monotonically increasing subsequence of length r or a monotonically decreasing subsequence of length s.
 The proof appeared in the same 1935 paper that mentions the Happy Ending problem.

 It is a finitary result that makes precise one of the corollaries of Ramsey's theorem.
 While Ramsey's theorem makes it easy to prove that every infinite sequence of distinct real numbers contains a monotonically increasing infinite subsequence or a monotonically decreasing infinite subsequence, the result proved by Paul Erdős and George Szekeres goes further.